ShahidIqb/PROST-witout-AlphaFold2/README.md

 	2.1) Check and rectify paths to DATABASES in Mutation_pred.py and spd33_run_list.sh

+3) Activate your colabfold-conda environment correctly in run_list_colab_alphafold2.sh
+4)
-3) Activate python3 virtual environment and run the python script (Mutation_pred.py):
+5) Activate python3 virtual environment and run the python script (Mutation_pred.py):

 	Command-line arguments: